 Interagency Resources:

-Reference the AIMG for types, procedures, and protocols.
+Reference the AIMG for procedures and protocols for various resource types.
 All agencies’ assigned personnel will function under the receiving agency’s health, safety, and air operations procedural policies unless the sending agency’s policies are more stringent, in which case the more stringent policies will be followed.
-When safety issues, concerns, or questions develop, agency subject matter experts will be contacted for resolution.
+When safety issues, concerns, or questions related to policy differences arise, agency subject matter experts will be contacted for resolution.

 Availability

-During the fire season, as necessary, each Jurisdictional and Protecting Agency will determine what resources are available for initial response and/or incident assignments, notify the local Protecting Agency FMO, and status in ROSS.
-This information will be provided by the Protecting Agency FMOs to their representatives for the Daily Statewide Tactical Meeting.
+During the fire season, each Jurisdictional Agency will determine what resources they have available for initial response and/or incident assignments and notify the respective Protecting Agency FMO and Dispatch office.
+Dispatch offices will status appropriately in ROSS.
 Area/Zone/Forest resource availability will be managed within the local Area/Zone/Forest.

 Statewide Shared Tactical Resources